gitmachtl/scripts/cardano/mainnet/README.md

    ```
 1. Run ```./05a_genStakepoolCert.sh mypool``` again with the saved json file, this will generate the **mypool.pool.cert** file
 1. Delegate to your own pool as owner -> **pledge** ```./05b_genDelegationCert.sh mypool ledgerowner``` this will generate the **ledgerowner.deleg.cert**
-1. :bulb: **Upload** the generated ```mypool.metadata.json``` file **onto your webserver** so that it is reachable via the URL you specified in the poolMetaUrl entry!
+1. 💡 **Upload** the generated ```mypool.metadata.json``` file **onto your webserver** so that it is reachable via the URL you specified in the poolMetaUrl entry!
 Otherwise the next step will abort with an error.
 1. Register your stakepool on the blockchain, smallwallet1 will pay for the registration fees<br>```./05c_regStakepoolCert.sh mypool smallwallet1```
 1. Wait a minute so the transaction and stakepool registration is completed
 1. Check that the pool is successfully registered by running<br>```./05e_checkPoolOnChain.sh mypool```
-1. Send all owner delegations to the blockchain. :bulb: Notice!
+1. Send all owner delegations to the blockchain. 💡 Notice!
 This is different than before when using only CLI-Owner-Keys, if any owner is a HW-Wallet than you have to send the individual delegations after the stakepool registration.
 You can read more about it [here](#changes-to-the-operator-workflow-when-hardware-wallets-are-involved).<br>We have only one owner so lets do this by running the following command, **the HW-Wallet itself must pay for this**<br>```./06_regDelegationCert.sh ledgerowner ledgerowner.payment```
 1. Wait a minute so the transaction and delegation certificate is completed
 1. Verify that your owner delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh ledgerowner``` if you don't see it instantly, wait a little and retry the same command

-:warning: Make sure you transfer enough ADA to your new **ledgerowner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!
+⚠️ Make sure you transfer enough ADA to your new **ledgerowner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!

-:warning: Don't forget to register your Rewards-Account on the Chain via script 03b if its different from an Owner-Account!
+⚠️ Don't forget to register your Rewards-Account on the Chain via script 03b if its different from an Owner-Account!

 Done. :smiley:
 </details>